How to Add Security Headers to WordPress with WP Ghost

 X-XSS-Protection: 1; mode=block

-• mode=block: Instructs the browser to block the page if an XSS attack is detected.
+1 enables the XSS filter. mode=block instructs the browser to block the page entirely if an XSS attack is detected, rather than attempting to sanitize it.

 X-Content-Type-Options